brege/ilma/docs/roadmap.md

   should-be-Bash task or within the scope of ilma?

 - Current `.ilma.conf` uses rsync‑specific args that leak transport
-  tool specifics, and mixed with fragmented bash contructs.
+  tool specifics, and mixed with fragmented bash constructs.

   Consider implementing a proper schema for project types.